 What resources do we need to assess the need for and to complete DPIAs?

 You need a structured approach with examples for your type of organisation.
-You also need to have your Data Protection Officer, or DPL, involved throughout the process.
+You must also have your Data Protection Officer or DPL involved throughout the process.
 The DPO is responsible for guiding your ‘data owners’ through the process.
-9ine’s DPO Essentials service provides your organisation with the full DPIA structure, a GDPR Readiness Toolkit, and examples of processing activities.
-For schools we have examples in all areas including:
+9ine’s DPO Essentials service provides your organisation with the full DPIA structure, a GDPR Compliance Toolkit, and examples of processing activities.
+For schools we have examples in all areas, including:

 - Academic management

 Also included are practical policies, processes and procedures (with procedures being the most important for the principle of accountability) such as: